Zuckerberg apologises to families at fiery Senate hearing

 "Mr. Zuckerberg, you and the companies before us, I know you don't mean it to be so, but you have blood on your hands," said Republican Senator Lindsey Graham.
 "You have a product that's killing people."

-Zuckerberg testified along with X CEO Linda Yaccarino, Snap SNAP.N CEO Evan Spiegel, TikTok CEO Shou Zi Chew and Discord CEO Jason Citron.
+Zuckerberg testified along with X CEO Linda Yaccarino, Snap boss Evan Spiegel, TikTok CEO Shou Zi Chew and Discord CEO Jason Citron.

 Senator Dick Durbin, the Judiciary Committee's Democratic chairman, cited statistics from the National Center for Missing and Exploited Children nonprofit group that showed skyrocketing growth in financial "sextortion," in which a predator tricks a minor into sending explicit photos and videos.